 Splicing user-dependent data (E.g.

 flagssuch as when the user was

 mentioned) into the events.

 Handling the local echo details.

 Handling certain client configuration options that affect messages.
 E.g. determining whether to send the plaintext/markdown raw content or the rendered HTML (e.g. the

 client_gravatarfeatures in our events API docs).

-- Following our standard naming convention, input validation is done
+Following our standard naming convention, input validation is done inside the

 check_messagefunction, which is responsible for validating the user can send to the recipient, rendering the markdown, etc. – basically everything that can fail due to bad user input.